Gender pay equity

 Case study – organisation wide

 Lauren is a sales associate at a real estate company.
-While the majority of men and women in the company have similar qualifications and experience, men are more readily promoted and are in higher-paid management roles.
-Women in the company are often overlooked for training, promotion, with many remaining in lower-paid support roles.
+While the majority of people in the company have similar qualifications and experience, men are more readily promoted and are in higher-paid management roles.
+Women and gender-diverse people in the company are often overlooked for training and promotion, with many remaining in lower-paid support roles.